5 Ways to Grow Your Business Instagram Following

 But just because your cell phone takes high-quality photos doesn’t mean that you shouldn’t put a couple minutes of effort into making your photos look professional and eye-catching.

-Check out our list of helpful tools out there for basic photo editing.
+Check out our list of helpful tools out there for basic photo editing, or use an app like Instasize.
 Don’t get carried away, though — sometimes a slight boost of contrast and exposure is all you need.

 When you consistently share great photos and videos over time, you’ll stand out from businesses that share subpar photos that were quickly snapped and uploaded.